lauvibit/tinder-clone/README.md

 - react-tinder-card component
 - @material-ui components (icons and button click effect)
 - CORS
-- Backend hosted on Heroku
+- API calls from backend hosted on Heroku
 - Using MongoDB to pull data